Preparing students for democracy.

 Before high school graduation, every student should understand the basic principles of how government works and how to participate fully in our democracy.

-To build the foundations of youth civic participation in high schools through education, research, advocacy, and volunteer organizing.
+The Civics Center is dedicated to building the foundations of youth civic engagement and voter participation in high schools through education, organizing, and advocacy.

 We encourage student-led, peer-to-peer voter registration and preregistration efforts through direct outreach to high school communities.

 Eighteen states and the District of Columbia allow eligible students to pre-register to vote beginning at either age 16 or 17.
 If they preregister, they are automatically registered to vote when they turn 18.
 State laws and policies differ markedly in their approaches to youth voter registration, but in every U.S. state, young people who are otherwise eligible can register or preregister before their 18th birthday.
 The vast majority of high school seniors are eligible to register or preregister to vote before they graduate.

 Most high schools, however, have not made it a priority to help their students take advantage of these laws.
 Most students graduate without registering or preregistering to vote and without understanding how to participate effectively in democracy.
 There is enormous room for growth and impact.